 7. Use corners efficiently

-There are many custom wardrobe designs and modular units that are meant for corners.
+There are many wardrobe designs and modular units that are meant for corners.
 This includes both open and closed storage that work to make use of every inch of space available to you in the most efficient and easy-to-use manner.
 So, when designing your walk-in, don’t only look at a linear layout rather consider a perpendicular or U-shape design that uses multiple walls.

 Design tip: The corners can be used for L-shaped shelves and hanging rails that run right till the end.
 Another great way to use the corner is an open, rotating shoe rack.